Lauren-mcleod/DATA115-personal-data-set-/README.md

 **Visualization**

 After narrowing down the information, I made a bar chart showing the activities victims were doing when attacked by a Shark.
-Each activity is reported is represented as a bar.
+Each activity reported is represented as a bar.

 ![International activies done when getting attacked by Sharks](https://raw.githubusercontent.com/Lauren-mcleod/DATA115-personal-data-set-/master/activityplot2.png)